 This chocolate olive oil bundt cake recipe specifically calls for dutch process cocoa powder.
 Don’t have any?
 You can most likely substitute with natural cocoa powder here.
 There is enough baking soda in this recipe that it should neutralize the added acidity from natural cocoa powder and also provide the needed leavening.
 That said, since natural cocoa powder is lighter in color and flavor, you may find that the cake is not as dark in color or deeply chocolate in flavor.
 My preference is to stick with the dutch process variety for this recipe.

 Different types of cocoa powder react to other ingredients in different ways.
 Natural cocoa powder is acidic.
 Dutch process cocoa powder has gone through a process that neutralizes the acidity.
 It is sometimes called Dutched or Alkalized cocoa powder.
 When an acid combines with an alkaline base, it creates carbon dioxide gas.
 (Think back on the classic childhood science project that has you make a model volcano erupt by combining vinegar with baking soda – and orange/red food coloring, if you were extra cool.)
 This gas translates into bubbles in baking, which help provide leavening to your baked goods.
-Since this recipe calls for neutral Dutch process cocoa powder for the darker color and more intense chocolate flavor, the acid needs to come from somewhere else.
+In order to make this dark chocolate bundt cake, this recipe calls for neutral Dutch process cocoa powder for the darker color and more intense chocolate flavor, the acid needs to come from somewhere else.
 In this case, it’s the sour cream.
 Sour cream (acid) + baking soda (alkaline) = carbon dioxide gas, and baking lift!

-For this chocolate cake with olive oil, I used a high quality extra virgin olive oil with a bold fruity flavor, as it pairs well with chocolate.
+For this moist chocolate cake recipe with oil, I used a high quality extra virgin olive oil with a bold fruity flavor, as it pairs well with chocolate.
 You can certainly substitute a mild flavored olive oil, or even a more neutral oil such as grapeseed or canola oil.

 I used freshly brewed, hot coffee as the liquid in the bundt cake batter.
 If you prefer not to use coffee, hot water (or perhaps a hot black tea!) will work just fine as a substitute.
 Using a hot liquid is a great trick to help the cocoa powder “bloom”.
 Adding a hot liquid to the cocoa mixture helps to dissolve the cocoa powder and release additional flavor.